AngelosAnagnostopoulos/Amazing_Job_Finder/README.md

 ##### AuthAPI
 1) Query the mongo database for user credentials and check against onces received from WriteAPI
 2) On failure, return error, on success use the user's ID to query the postgres database and return user info plus the user's permissions (We assume that all authenticated users have permission to list jobs but not accept them.
 All authenticated employees have permissions for both.
 This model will most likely change as stated above).
 There is no need for cache since a mongo query on a single table with a single key is good enough for any application.

-> Notes:
-> Add limit on job_post creation on the poster role to prevent attacks.
-> There are MAJOR security flaws detected on our NodeJS packages, which we 'll pretend don't exist.